- Instructions for Form 1099-MISC - Introductory Material

 A payment to an informer as an award, fee, or reward for information about criminal activity does not have to be reported if the payment is made by a federal, state, or local government agency, or by a nonprofit organization exempt from tax under section 501(c)(3) that makes the payment to further the charitable purpose of lessening the burdens of government.
 For more information, see Regulations section 1.6041-3(l).

 Do not use Form 1099-MISC to report scholarship or fellowship grants.
 Scholarship or fellowship grants that are taxable to the recipient because they are paid for teaching, research, or other services as a condition for receiving the grant are considered wages and must be reported on Form W-2.
-Other taxable scholarship or fellowship payments (to a degree or nondegree candidate) do not have to be reported by you to the IRS on any form.
+Other taxable scholarship or fellowship payments (to a degree or nondegree candidate) do not have to be reported to the IRS on any form, unless section 6050S requires reporting of such amounts by an educational institution on Form 1098-T, Tuition Statement.
 See section 117(b)–(d) and Regulations section 1.6041-3(n) for more information.

 Do not use Form 1099-MISC to report difficulty-of-care payments that are excludable from the recipient's gross income.
 Difficulty-of-care payments to foster care providers are not reportable if paid for fewer than 11 children under age 19 and fewer than six individuals age 19 or older.
 See section 131(c).
 Amounts paid for more than 10 children or more than five other individuals are reportable on Form 1099-MISC.